Frequently Asked Questions RMS

 Where will I live?

 The Scholars will live in a dorm on the MSU campus.
 Your roommate will be another Scholar likely from a different part of the state based upon some of your living habits and preferences.
 Each room will have a microfridge (small combination freezer, refrigerator, microwave); common bathroom facilities are on your wing.
 A counselor will live with you.
-The dorm for 2017 has not been chosen, but will likely be in an older, centrally located dorm on campus.
+The dorm for 2018 has not been chosen, but will likely be an older/remodeled, centrally located dorm on campus.
 Male and female Scholars will be housed in separate wings or nearby buildings.

 What about free time?